bhuvangolhar/Data-Structures-and-Algorithms/Array/array_operations.md

-op
-In Java, arrays allow you to store multiple values of the same data type, and to work effectively with them, we perform several important operations such as traversing, inserting, deleting, searching, sorting, and updating.
+In Java, arrays allow you to store multiple values of the same data type and to work effectively with them we perform several important operations such as traversing, inserting, deleting, searching, sorting and updating.
 Let’s understand each of these operations clearly with proper examples.

 **1. Traversing an Array:**

-Traversing means visiting every element of an array one by one, usually to display or process them.
-This can be done using a simple `for` loop or an enhanced `for-each` loop.
+Traversing means visiting every element of an array one by one usually to display or process them.
+This can be done using a simple for loop or an enhanced for-each loop.
 For example-

 class TraverseExample {
     public static void main(String[] args)